mszep/pandoc_resume/resume.md

 **Senior Cloud Systems Engineer**; 7/2013 — 8/2014

   * Manage and maintain 13,000+ Linux Systems on Amazon EC2.
-  * Assist in redesign of monitoring system to accommodate 10,000+ systems and 300,000+ services
+  * Assist in the redesign of the monitoring system to accommodate 10,000+ systems and 300,000+ services
-  * Develop command line tool for automating ticket creation in ZenDesk
+  * Develop command-line tool for automating ticket creation in ZenDesk
   * Create a standardized development environment using Vagrant
   * Maintain Highly Available LAMP infrastructure for Acquia Hosting
   * Troubleshoot, maintain and create configuration files for Varnish